International Defence and Aid Fund: History

 The South African branch of IDAF was banned in South Africa on 18 March 1966 under the Suppression of Communism Act and the government made it illegal for anyone to receive funds from IDAF.
-Because of this the organization in London created three different programs which had different names in order to send money to South Africa.
-Under Programme 1 which focused on political trials and defence was the Freedom From Fear International Charitable Foundation, under Programme 2 which focused on the families of political prisoners was the Freedom From Hunger International Charitable Foundation and Programme 3 focused on research and publications and used the Freedom From Hardship International Trust.
-Activist, Phyllis Altman, who worked with the South African Congress of Trade Unions (SACTU), became the general secretary of projects under Programme 1.
+Because of this, the organization in London created three different programmes that had different names in order to send money to South Africa.
+Under Programme 1, which focused on political trials and defence, was the Freedom From Fear International Charitable Foundation; under Programme 2, which focused on the families of political prisoners, was the Freedom From Hunger International Charitable Foundation; and Programme 3 focused on research and publications and used the Freedom From Hardship International Trust.
+Activist Phyllis Altman, who worked with the South African Congress of Trade Unions (SACTU), became the general secretary of projects under Programme 1.
 Altman helped set up a "scam" which masked any connection between IDAF and the lawyers they paid.
 Altman and Collins were the only two who knew how the money was being transferred.
 During this time, Collins' house became a "safe venue" for IDAF.
 Lawyers in South Africa who were funded by the IDAF, such as Griffiths Mxenge and Victoria Mxenge were assassinated.

 In the 1970s, a spy, named Craig Williamson, infiltrated an organization called the International University Exchange Fund (IUEF), which gave money to students leaving repressive regimes.
 Altman did not trust him and would not discuss IDAF's "inner mechanisms" with Williamson.
 Williamson was able to cause enough trouble so that the Danish Government became suspicious of IDAF and the Labour government minister Judith Hart turned down a request for funds from IDAF.
-Williamson and IUEF were exposed by Arthur McGiven in a story published in the Observer.
+Williamson and IUEF were exposed by Arthur McGiven in a story published in The Observer.

 Collins died in 1982 and Trevor Huddleston became the new director.
 Altman stayed on long enough to help the transition, but retired once she felt the new people in the organization were settled.
 Horst Kleinschmidt took over from Altman.
 During the 1980s, IDAF received more and more requests for defence and for the families of the imprisoned.
 When apartheid was ended in 1989, IDAF "found itself having to undergo a fundamental review of its reason for existing.
-Eventually each programme of IDAF was taken over by other agencies.
+Eventually, each programme of IDAF was taken over by other agencies.